-- 1. Rashmi Bansal, Connect the Dots, Westland and Tranquebar Press, 2012 - Pavan Soni, Design Your Thinking: The Mindsets, Toolsets and Skill Sets for Creative Problem-solving, Penguin Random House India, 2020 - 3.
+- 1. Rashmi Bansal, Connect the Dots, Westland and Tranquebar Press, 2012 - 2.
+Pavan Soni, Design Your Thinking: The Mindsets, Toolsets and Skill Sets for Creative Problem-solving, Penguin Random House India, 2020 - 3.
 Ronnie Screwvala, Dream with Your Eyes Open: An Entrepreneurial Journey, Rupa Publications, 2015 - 4.
-Stephen Carter, The Seed Tree: Money Management and Wealth Building Lessons for Teens, Seed Tree Group, 2021 - 5.
-Kotler Philip, Marketing Management, Pearson Education India, 15th Edition - 6.
+Stephen Carter, The Seed Tree: Money Management and Wealth Building Lessons for Teens, Seed Tree Group, 2021

+- 5. Kotler Philip, Marketing Management, Pearson Education India, 15th Edition - 6.
 Elizabeth Verkey and Jithin Saji Isaac, Intellectual Property, Eastern Book Company, 2nd Edition, 2021

-- Describe the linguistic diversity in India, highlighting Dravidian languages and their features - Summarize the evolution of art, highlighting key transitions from rock art to modern sculptures - · Examine the role of sports and games in promoting cultural values and community bonding - Discuss the education and literacy systems during the Sangam Age and their impact. - Outline the importance of inscriptions, manuscripts, and the print history of Tamil books in preserving knowledge and culture
+- Describe the linguistic diversity in India, highlighting Dravidian languages and their features - Summarize the evolution of art, highlighting key transitions from rock art to modern sculptures - Examine the role of sports and games in promoting cultural values and community bonding - Discuss the education and literacy systems during the Sangam Age and their impact. - Outline the importance of inscriptions, manuscripts, and the print history of Tamil books in preserving knowledge and culture h.
+Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-PO9.
-Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+i.
+Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.